nbeaver/why-linux-is-better/why-linux-is-better.rst

 heuristics based on file signatures (a.k.a "magic numbers"), and sometimes file extension.

+..
+TODO: add links about how Linux decides file formats.

 A file's executable status is separate from its file extension, and an executable text file written in a scripting language can indicate how to run it using the `first-line shebang convention`_, e.g. ``#!/usr/bin/env python3 -i``.